 Garlicky Cruciferous Pasta– a simple pasta dish loaded with healthy cruciferous vegetables (shredded broccoli, cabbage and Brussels sprouts) tossed with garlic, lemon zest and chili flakes.
 Simple and DELISH!!!

 Garlicky Cruciferous Pasta.
 I wish I had a fancier name for this, but it’s all I’ve got today.
-It’s one part pasta and three parts cruciferous veggies — one entire pound to be exact.
-And I’m sure you already know this, but cruciferous vegetables are loaded with vitamins, nutrients and cleansing anti-oxidants.
+It’s one part pasta and three parts cruciferous veggies — one entire pound to be exact!
+And I’m sure you already know this, but if not, here is an article on some of the health benefits of cruciferous vegetables – loaded with vitamins, nutrients and cleansing anti-oxidants.

 This recipe calls for a huge mound of veggies.
 Feel free to use packaged, prepped veggies like you see here, adding more if necessary to make a full pound, or pick out some Brussels sprouts, cabbage, cauliflower, broccoli and kale, and slice them all very thin.

 Slicing them VERY THIN will ensure quick and speedy cooking.
 So this means slicing the broccoli and cauliflower thin too.

 Cook the onions and garlic for a couple of minutes to infuse the olive oil, then add the mound of cruciferous veggies.